mohu/caraslider/readme.md

+#Image Caraousel Slider

+## About

+Simple image carasoul slider that accepts images in an un-ordered list as each individual field.
+Uses JQuery and CSS to achieve this.

+## Setup

+Setup is simple.
+If you would like to change attributes of the slider, navigate to the end of the script and find section to edit attributes.
+Bear in mind, you need to change relevant section of CSS to properly display caraousel.

+## Notes

 # [HTML5 Boilerplate](http://html5boilerplate.com)

 HTML5 Boilerplate is a professional front-end template that helps you build fast, robust, adaptable, and future-proof websites.
 Spend more time developing and less time reinventing the wheel.